 Now we know why we would want to remove the blade guard from the table saw I thought I would also include the information as to what is the table saw blade guard for.
-As mentioned I don’t advocate removal of the blade guard, however we have shown why you would want to.
+As mentioned I don’t advocate the removal of the blade guard, however, we have shown why you would want to.

 The table saw blade guard is there for many reasons.
 Most folks think it is for protecting your fingers as you make your cuts and that is part of the equation.
 Surprisingly, it is more than that.

 - Keeping Material From Flying – The biggest and most important reason a blade guard is placed on the table saw is to keep material from flying out and hurting you, someone close to you or in general from flying out in your wood shop and damaging something.

 As you push the material through the saw blade of course you will get resistance and you need to keep the momentum going to cut.
 Wood splinters will occur or the blade will cut the material and fling it out of the blade at times.
 This is where the blade guard come into play.

 It is designed to keep the flying material from hurting you when it does, and believe me you will have those moments if you use the table saw enough.

 - Protect Your Fingers – It does provide some protection for your fingers moving across the blade.
 However, due to the design on most blade guards this may not always be the case.
 It actually is more of a reminder as to where the saw blade is in relation to your fingers.

 - Moving Across The Blade – When operating we move around a table saw quite a bit.
 This is to place material for cutting or setting material to the side.
 As you move about the table saw, whether the blade is moving or not, it will protect your hands from accidentally touching the blade.

 You purchase a used table saw or have a table saw which does not have a blade guard.
 Can you get a blade guard?
 Or can you upgrade your blade guard to get better use of your table saw and add functionality with more space or a dust attachment for example?